gvwilson/sensibleadventures/shapers/shapers.md

 ## Characters

-1. Every character has three scores:
+1. Every character has three traits:

    * **Size**: how large are you?